www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

 * Simplifies dependencies
 * Makes it possible to use the Java/Maven coding and deployment experience for this functionality as well.
   Therefore, this avoids learning everything about Python coding and deployment.
+  Especially, changing functionality backwards compatible is alot easier with the statically typed Java than the dynamically typed Python.
 * Simplifies writing tests for such functions, which sometime got broken for the Python parts as tests are harder to write for these.
 * Makes it easier to generate simple setup scripts for servers without requiring a full Shell project installation on the target server.
 # Tasks